PID control for dummies: Everything you need to know

 system response in closed or open loop en

-This temperature measurement is compared with the temperature setpoint (800°C in this example).
+This measure of temperature is compared with the temperature setpoint (800°C in this example).

 closed loop system en

-Thedifference between these two values, called an error, is sent to the PID controller, which formulates a correction action on the output to mitigate this error.
+Thedifference between these two values, called the error, is sent to the PID controller, which formulates a correction action on the output to mitigate this error.
+The output of the temperature controller PID then controls the SCR power controller, providing the optimum power to the furnace heating element to correct the deviation.

 quality a good regulation fr